 The data revolution is in full swing.
 According to Deloitte, “The control of processes and systems handling, dealing with and exploiting that data is no longer a ‘nice to have’ but is now becoming a ‘must have’ to contain associated costs within reasonable limits.”

-Companies with data in their DNA seem likely to experience even greater ROI if they nominate a Data Czar–someone to control the data collection and management protocol.
-For those companies lagging behind, but ready to catch up, it may require making room at the executive table for a Chief Data Officer.
+Companies with data in their DNA seem likely to experience even greater ROI if they nominate a Data Czar–someone to oversee data analytics, control the data collection, and implement management protocols For those companies lagging behind, but ready to catch up, it may require making room at the executive table for a Chief Data Officer.
 And Segment is here to help you, regardless of your title.